step-chen/atlassian-dc-mcp-go/docs/lingma-rules.md

 You can also create your own custom rules based on the provided example:

-1. Copy the [code_review.md](../.lingma/rules/code_review.md) file as a template
-2. Modify the rule content as needed for your specific use cases
-3. Save the new rule file to the `~/.lingma/rules/` directory
+1. Create new rule files in the project's `.lingma/rules/` directory
+2. Follow the format shown in the existing rule files
-4. **Important**: Restart VS Code for the changes to take effect
+3. **Important**: Restart VS Code for the changes to take effect
-5. Use the new rule in Tongyi Lingma
+4. Use the new rule in Tongyi Lingma

 By using this example rule, you can see how to integrate the MCP service with Lingma to automate code review processes, ensuring consistency in code quality and security standards.